Everest Base Camp Trek in October

 Aside from breathtaking scenery, travelers to the region can experience unique Sherpa culture.
 They can visit monasteries and museums along the way to know Sherpas better.

-Your walking days turns bliss with colorful prayer wheels and chortens across the route.
-You stroll along the swing bridges and numerous boulders.
+Your walking days turn blissful with colorful prayer wheels and chortens across the route.
+You stroll along swing bridges and numerous boulders.

-While during the evenings you get to enjoy hot food and conversation with people, travelers nearby.
+During the evenings, you get to enjoy hot food and conversation with nearby travelers.

-The perfect blend of natural beauty, fascinating culture as well as warm Nepalese hospitality of the locals make the Everest Base Camp Tour one of the world’s most unforgettable places.
+The perfect blend of natural beauty, fascinating culture, as well as warm Nepalese hospitality of the locals, make the Everest Base Camp Tour one of the world’s most unforgettable lifetime experiences.

 Guide and Porter

-Nepal government is considering making the hiring of a guide compulsory.
-But we suggest that you make it a compulsion right away, it is always safe to trek with a local, a guide.
+Nepal’s government is considering making the hiring of a guide compulsory.
+But we suggest that you make it a requirement right away; it’s always safer to trek with a local guide.

-Solo trekking ban is on hold for now so, it’s still possible to do it alone.
-But, hiring a guide or porter has many advantages.
+Solo trekking ban is on hold for now, so it’s still possible to do it alone.
+But hiring a guide or porter from a reputable trekking company has many advantages.

-For US$10 to $20 a day you’re giving someone a valuable job.
+For US$30 to $40 a day, you’re giving someone a valuable job.
 In return, they will help you complete the trek with much ease and comfort.

-But, since October is the peak trekking season you may not get the desired guides and porters on preferred time.
-So, it is good to pre-book the guides and porters for your easy journey.
+But since October is the peak trekking season, you may not get the desired guides and porters at your preferred time.
+So, it’s good to pre-book the guides and porters for your journey.

 Accommodation in the Everest Region